 Semiotics of Distance

 No matter which location the two stands are positioned within space they remain a fixed "distance" which is the length of the silicone tube linking them.
-Using house-hold object as signifier, the work is an allegorization about persistent connection when confronting a futile, even repetitive transformation of proximity and location.
-The project is also an experiment whereas sculpture functions not only as an object but also as the dematerialisation – an instigation for an act of happening.
+Using house-hold object as signifier, the work is an allegorization about persistent connection when confronting a futile, repetitive transformation of proximity and location.
+The project is also an experiment whereas sculpture functions not only as an object but also as the dematerialisation – an act of happening.

 Performance by Shohei Kondo and Roberto Vega.